privacybydesign/pbdf-website/pages/en/irma-en.md

   * [fill](/issuance) this app with various personal attributes;

-  * [try out](/demo-en) some of the IRMA demo applications, for logging in with attributes, automatic form-filling, and digitale signatures.
+  * [try out](/demo-en) some of the IRMA demo applications, for logging in with attributes, automatic form-filling, and digital signatures.

 IRMA offers a way for privacy-friendly authentication.
-When authenticating, you as a user reveal only relevant properties (attributes) of yourself, using an IRMA app on your mobile phone --- for instane that you are older than 16.
+When authenticating, you as a user reveal only relevant properties (attributes) of yourself, using an IRMA app on your mobile phone --- for instance that you are older than 16.
 In addition, with this app you can also digitally sign messages, where you identify yourself as a signer also with personal attributes.
 In this way you can sign for instance with your name and address, or with your medical